xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 | -------- | ------ |
 | Variable | `BridgeRegistry` |

-Holds a reference to the `BridgeRegistry` contract, which manages approved tokens, relayers, and validators.
+Stores a reference to the `BridgeRegistry` contract, which manages approved tokens, relayers, and validators.

 ### `pegInAddress`